Darren Naish: Media

 Naish has appeared widely on British television, having featured on BBC News 24, Channel 4's Sunday Brunch, Richard & Judy, and Live from Dinosaur Island, as well as the documentary How to build a dinosaur.
 He appeared on a Channel 4 discussion programme on cryptozoology, presented by journalist Jon Ronson, during the late 1990s.
-Naish's research on the giant Isle of Wight sauropod "Angloposeidon", on the pterosaur Tupuxuara, and on the sauropod Xenoposeidon was widely reported in the news media, as was his research paper on floating giraffes.
+Naish received media coverage for his research on the giant Isle of Wight sauropod "Angloposeidon", the pterosaur Tupuxuara, the sauropod Xenoposeidon, and the flotation abilities of giraffes.

-Naish was a scientific advisor for Impossible Pictures, for the 2020 Netflix series Alien Worlds, and for the Apple TV+ series Prehistoric Planet.
+Naish was a scientific advisor for Impossible Pictures, the 2020 Netflix series Alien Worlds, and the Apple TV+ series Prehistoric Planet.

 Naish has been featured in several stories about so-called mystery carcasses including the Montauk Monster, San Diego Demonoid, Beast of Exmoor, and a Russian mystery monster carcass.
 He emphasises the effects of taphonomy in making familiar animals unrecognisable.

 Among the popular books by Naish that were widely featured in the media were the Cryptozoologicon and All Yesterdays.

 In September 2022, Naish spoke at the United Nations Science Summit 2022.